Westray: Wildlife

-The spectacular sea cliffs around Noup Head are home to thousands of seabirds including 60,000 common guillemot and black-legged kittiwake, 30,000 razorbill and numerous Atlantic puffin and black guillemot.
+The sea cliffs around Noup Head are home to thousands of seabirds including 60,000 common guillemot and black-legged kittiwake, 30,000 razorbill and numerous Atlantic puffin and black guillemot.
 The cliffs along the western and northern coasts of the island, along with adjoining areas of grassland and maritime sedge-heath, have been designated as Important Bird Areas (IBAs) by BirdLife International because they support breeding seabirds and waterbirds, while the sandy bays of the southern coast support wintering waders.

 During the 1990s the black rat (Rattus rattus) may have been present although they have not been recorded since.
 Mice and the Orkney vole are present however, as are European otters.

 Economy and infrastructure

 Flights leave the island's Westray Airport at Aikerness for Kirkwall on the Orkney Mainland, and to Papa Westray in the world's shortest scheduled flight, of two minutes.
 The main ferry terminal is at Rapness with regular sailings by Orkney Ferries to Kirkwall.

 The island's main industries are fishing, fish farming and cattle farming.
 Tourism is also important to the island economy.
 The local cheese, Westray Wife, is an organic unpasteurised cheese available in mild and mature varieties.
 It marries well with the local range of Westray chutneys (all Fairtrade) and bakery goods (including oatcakes).
 Fresh fish, seafood and lobster is available and is of a very high standard.

 The Westray Development Trust is well known for its renewable energy and recycling initiatives and plans to make the island self-sufficient in energy by 2012.
 A 900 kW community-owned wind turbine was erected in October 2009, the third large-scale such project in Scotland.
 "When the community realised it was their turbine, not someone else’s, there was no objection," stated Alasdair McVicar of Westray Renewable Energy.